 As well as being Thai yoga massage therapists Chantal and Gareth also teach Thai yoga massage, running introductory one day workshops and full practitioner diploma courses in central Cheltenham.

 The one day workshop is a fun and relaxing day where you’ll be introduced to the history of Thai yoga massage as well as learning some techniques and stretches to take home and practice on friends and family.
 It’s also a great intro to the course if you want to take it further.
-Our next one is scheduled for Saturday 1st July.
+Our next Thai yoga massage introductory workshops will be held on Saturday January 21st (10am-5pm).

 The training course consists of 72 teaching hours split into 6 weekends (1 weekend per month).
 Each day is divided into theory, demonstration and practice sessions with the focus very much on hands-on learning.
 Students have different reasons for attending the course.
 They might have an interest in yoga, they may be working as a massage therapist, physiotherapist and want to develop their skill set, or might just simply enjoy the idea of spending a whole weekend every month being ‘worked’ on and reciprocating!
 It really is a lovely and relaxing way to spend a weekend and a great way of learning new massage techniques in a friendly environment.

 If you intend to practise professionally, after the course has ended you will be required to complete a series of case studies, a written and practical exam and submit a short essay to qualify and take insurance.
-Our current course is nearly over with our next one starting in January 2018.
+OUR NEXT COURSE STARTS IN MARCH 2023.

-Please contact Gareth for more info on the upcoming workshop and the next practitioner course or check out our Thai yoga massage website.
+Please contact Gareth for more info on the upcoming workshops and the next practitioner course or check out our Thai yoga massage website.